 Open source app published on F-Droid

-Now you can even get the open source Android app from F-Droid.
+We are happy to announce that everyone can get the Tutanota Android app from F-Droid.
 Publishing the app on F-Droid was a challenge, but it was definitely worth it.
 To date, no email service has published their Android app on F-Droid, the number one platform for free and open source apps.

 Most email services rely on Google’s GCM (now FCM) for push notifications, which make an F-Droid release impossible.
 If you search F-Droid for email apps, you will not find one app of a known email service, except for Tutanota, which - to be honest - makes us a bit proud.